-Songkran (Lao/Tai New Year) History
+Songkran (Lao/Thai New Year) History

 Lao New Year celebrates the end of the dry season and the start of the monsoon season.
 Known as Pii Mai, it is a time for rebirth and purification.
 It spans three days.
 During this time, people pray at temples, hold ceremonies, and host parties.
 Another common tradition is to spray people with water.

 Lao New Year stems from a Lao legend surrounding Thao Kabinlaphrom.
-Having lost a bet and his life, his daughters were left to care for his severed head, taking great care as to not let it touch the ground as the world suffer would great destruction otherwise.
+Having lost a bet and his life, his daughters were left to care for his severed head, taking great care as to not let it touch the ground as the world would have faced great destruction otherwise.
 This story is reenacted during Lao New Year which is celebrated annually on April 13th.

-Top Tweets for Songkran
+Top Tweets for SongkranUpdated

-Songkran (Lao/Tai New Year) Facts
+Songkran (Lao/Thai New Year) Facts

 In the News and Trending for SongkranUpdated Thailand New Year – Songkran

 usembassy.govThailand hopes for major splash in tourism during Songkran

 go.com‘You’re going to get wet’: revellers soak up Thailand’s first post-pandemic Songkran water festival

 theguardian.comThailand's Songkran Water Festival washes away bad luck